Kids Learn and Explore!

 Pictured Rocks National Lakeshore is rich with nature and human history stories, giving children plenty of opportunity to explore.

 Kids visiting the lakeshore enjoy the exhibits at the visitor centers.
 There are several easy day hikes that kids of all ages can go on, including the Munising Falls trail, the Miners Castle area, and the walk out to Log Slide.
-For older children, the Chapel Trail or hike to Mosquito Beach provide a good challenge and are excellent day hikes.
+For older children, the hike to Mosquito Beach and the trail to Chapel Rock are excellent day hikes.that provide a good challenge.

 In the summer, get kids involved in ranger-led programs including lighthouse tours and campground programs.
 Stop by one of the park's visitor centers to check the schedule, ask directions, or get further suggestions.

 Family Activities (pdf)